auroranil/how-does-chromium-start/README.md

 * `BrowserMainRunnerImpl::Initialize` initialises `BrowserMainLoop` and stores it in the `main_loop` variable.
 * `BrowserMainRunnerImpl::Run` runs the browser loop via the call `main_loop_->RunMainMessageLoopParts()`
 * `BrowserMainRunnerImpl::Shutdown` calls `main_loop_->ShutdownThreadsAndCleanUp()`, and deassigns pointers to various variables by calling their `reset` methods with `NULL` as the parameter.
+*
+## "BrowserMainLoop" class
+`content/browser/browser_main_loop.cc`

+`void BrowserMainLoop::Init()`

+The variable `parts_` is set to `GetContentClient()->browser()->CreateBrowserMainParts(parameters_)` via the `reset` method.

+`void BrowserMainLoop::RunMainMessageLoopParts()`

+A boolean value `ran_main_loop` is used to keep check if the main loop has finished running.
+The method creates a loop by calling the method itself, as long as `ran_main_loop` variable is set to false.

+`parts_->MainMessageLoopRun(&result_code_)`

+## Obligatory License

+    // Copyright 2015 The Chromium Authors.
+All rights reserved.
+    //
+    // Redistribution and use in source and binary forms, with or without
+    // modification, are permitted provided that the following conditions are
+    // met:
+    //
+    //    * Redistributions of source code must retain the above copyright
+    // notice, this list of conditions and the following disclaimer.
+    //    * Redistributions in binary form must reproduce the above
+    // copyright notice, this list of conditions and the following disclaimer
+    // in the documentation and/or other materials provided with the
+    // distribution.
+    //    * Neither the name of Google Inc. nor the names of its
+    // contributors may be used to endorse or promote products derived from
+    // this software without specific prior written permission.
+    //
+    // THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS
+    // "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT
+    // LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR
+    // A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT
+    // OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL,
+    // SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
+    // LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE,
+    // DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY
+    // THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT
+    // (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+    // OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.